DateRangePicker

 Related sample: DateRangePicker

-The popup with calendars which appears on click in the input of DateRangePicker is automatically aligned to the bottom left of the input (align="start", by default).
-You can control its alignment with the align property.
+The popup with calendars is automatically aligned to the bottom left of the input by default.
+You can control its alignment with the align option:

-The width of the popup adjusts to the calendars inside it so that they will be visible.
-If needed, you can change the popup's width using the width property.
-It works in the same way as the width CSS property.
-The value should be set as a string, e.g.:
+The width of the popup adjusts to the calendars inside it by default.
+If needed, you can change the popup's width using the width option.
+It works in the same way as the width CSS property:

 Hiding the Today and Clear buttons

-The calendars of DateRangePicker has the Today and Clear buttons in the lower part.
+The calendars of DateRangePicker have the Today and Clear buttons in the lower part.
 If needed, you can switch those buttons off.
 Set the buttons property to false to achieve this purpose:

 <DateRangePicker buttons={false} />